sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 2024/07/06 12:57:24 recv:  {"sentence":"Hello World!"}
 ```

-In this next example, I'm calling the service using ConnectRPC's client, demonstrating how it can work seamlessly over HTTP/3 as well.
+This works as expected!
+In this next example, I'm calling the service using a client built with ConnectRPC, demonstrating how it can work seamlessly over HTTP/3 as well, just by configuring `http.Client` a little differently.

 ```go
 const url = "https://127.0.0.1:6660"